-Despite how easy it is to make — and more importantly, to make well — it is shocking to me just how many restaurants absolutely butcher their fried rice.
+Despite how easy it is to make -- and more importantly, to make well -- it is shocking to me just how many restaurants absolutely butcher their fried rice.
 Somehow, it comes out to your table being too dry or too oily or too bland.
 Such.
 A. Shame.

 What is inflammation?
 Find out here!

-The last thing you want to do is throw away a good fried rice!
-To freeze pork fried rice, you just need to store it in an appropriate airtight container.
-Keep in mind that you need to let the rice cool completely first before packing it up.
-When you’re ready to enjoy this dish again, allow it to thaw and pop it in the skillet for 5-10 minutes.
+When you're ready to enjoy this dish again, allow it to thaw and pop it in the skillet for 5-10 minutes.
 I sometimes add another egg to provide the moisture of a freshly cooked batch.

 More Healthy Asian Recipes

-- 1 tbsp sesame oil divided
+- 1 tablespoon sesame oil divided

-- 1 tbsp olive oil divided
+- 1 tablespoon olive oil divided

 - 2 boneless pork chops